Jennifer Lopez plans to spend lowkey birthday with Ben Affleck and her family

 Happy Birthday!
 Jennifer Lopez is turning 52 and she wants to spend her special day with those she loves, keeping things lowkey in the company of her family and Ben Affleck.
-Would she do it?

 Jennifer Lopez and Ben Affleck go Instagram official in friend’s birthday post